falconsmilie/backendcodechallenge/Q&A.md

 #### 3. Leave the Controller and Service Layer Alone

-Our `VersionHistoryController` and `VersionControlFactory` don’t need to change at all.
+The `VersionHistoryController` and `VersionControlFactory` don’t need to change at all.

 ```php
 new VersionControlFactory($this->provider, $this->owner, $this->repo)